Ingredion (NYSE:INGR) Releases FY 2022 Earnings Guidance

 Ingredion (NYSE:INGR – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $6.90-$7.45 for the period, compared to the consensus estimate of $7.14.
 The company issued revenue guidance of -.

-Ingredion (NYSE:INGR – Get Rating) last announced its quarterly earnings results on Tuesday, August 9th.
-The company reported $2.12 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.94 by $0.18.
-The business had revenue of $2.04 billion during the quarter, compared to the consensus estimate of $1.92 billion.
+Ingredion (NYSE:INGR – Get Rating) last posted its earnings results on Tuesday, August 9th.
+The company reported $2.12 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.94 by $0.18.
 Ingredion had a net margin of 6.13% and a return on equity of 14.53%.
-The business’s revenue was up 16.0% compared to the same quarter last year.
-During the same quarter last year, the firm posted $2.05 EPS.
-On average, analysts forecast that Ingredion will post 7.19 earnings per share for the current year.
+The business had revenue of $2.04 billion for the quarter, compared to analyst estimates of $1.92 billion.
+During the same period in the prior year, the company posted $2.05 EPS.
+The company’s revenue for the quarter was up 16.0% on a year-over-year basis.
+Research analysts expect that Ingredion will post 7.3 EPS for the current year.

-In other Ingredion news, VP Valdirene Bastos-Evans sold 1,958 shares of the firm’s stock in a transaction dated Friday, June 17th.
+In related news, VP Valdirene Bastos-Evans sold 1,958 shares of the company’s stock in a transaction dated Friday, June 17th.
 The shares were sold at an average price of $85.52, for a total transaction of $167,448.16.
-Following the sale, the vice president now directly owns 7,375 shares of the company’s stock, valued at approximately $630,710.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-1.68% of the stock is owned by corporate insiders.
+Following the completion of the transaction, the vice president now owns 7,375 shares in the company, valued at approximately $630,710.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Corporate insiders own 1.68% of the company’s stock.

 Institutional Inflows and Outflows